pawelgrzybek/pawelgrzybek.com/content/posts/2015-09-10-bookmarking-with-pinboard.md

 ---
 title: Bookmarking with Pinboard
-description: The internet is full of things that you don't want to forget.
+summary: The internet is full of things that you don't want to forget.
 Bookmarking services like Pocket or Delicious are helpful but Pinboard is much more than that.
 photo: 2015-09-10.jpg
 ---